awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 ## Configure an Amazon EKS add\-on<a name="update-cluster-add-ons"></a>

 An add\-on is Kubernetes operational software that provides capabilities like observability, scaling, networking, and AWS cloud resource integrations for your Amazon EKS cluster\.
 You can manage add\-ons yourself, or let Amazon EKS control the launch and version of the add\-on through the Amazon EKS API for clusters running Kubernetes version 1\.18 with platform version `eks.3` or later\.
 Amazon EKS add\-ons use the Kubernetes *Server\-Side Apply* feature, which is only available with Kubernetes version 1\.18 or later\.
-For more information, see [Server\-Side Apply](https://kubernetes.io/docs/reference/using-api/server-side-apply/) in the Kubernetes documentation\.
+For more information, see [Server\-Side Apply](https://kubernetes.io/docs/reference/using-api/server-side-apply/) in the Kubernetes documentation\.<a name="update-cluster-add-ons-console"></a>

 **To configure an Amazon EKS add\-on using the AWS Management Console**